Skip to main content

 • monetization

-The monetization aspect of the game has received mixed feedback, with many users praising the absence of microtransactions and DLC, highlighting that all upgrades and collectibles can be unlocked through gameplay.
-However, there is significant criticism regarding the presence of intrusive ads on the main menu, which detracts from the overall experience.
-Overall, players appreciate the focus on delivering a complete game without the typical monetization pitfalls seen in modern titles.
+The monetization aspect of the game has received overwhelmingly positive feedback, with many users praising the absence of microtransactions, loot boxes, and DLCs, which are often seen as detrimental to gameplay.
+However, there are complaints about intrusive ads on the main menu, which detract from the overall experience.
+Overall, players appreciate the return to a more straightforward, enjoyable gaming experience without the typical monetization pitfalls of modern titles.

 • “It's worth mentioning that all upgrades and collectibles are unlockable just by playing the game, so no DLCs or microtransactions.”